richielionell/richielionell.github.io/_posts/2015-05-16-github-pages-jekyll-poole.md

     The 'fast-stemmer' native gem requires installed build tools.

-    Please update your PATH to include build tools or download the DevKit from 'http://rubyinstaller.org/downloads' and follow the instructions
+    Please update your PATH to include build tools or download the DevKit from 'http://rubyinstaller.org/downloads' &amp; follow the instructions
     at 'http://github.com/oneclick/rubyinstaller/wiki/Development-Kit'

 So I add "C:/DevKit" to the PATH.